OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

           ...
 ```

-As a Kubernetes cluster administrator, you can for it using [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
+As a Kubernetes cluster administrator, you can configure it using [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).

 ### RULE \#4 - Add –no-new-privileges flag